peterlacko/gooddata-ui/docs/result_specification.md

   }
   ```

-### The `headerItems`
+### headerItems

-As a reminder - every item in dimensions has its own elements.
-Now, the *labels* for each element are sent in the `executionResult.headerItems` property, which is a three-dimensional array.
+Every item in dimensions has its own elements.
+The *labels* for each element are sent in the `executionResult.headerItems` property, which is a three-dimensional array.

 Array levels:
 1. **dimensions:** one or two records, one for each respective dimension in `resultSpec.dimensions`
 2. **items:** one record for each item in the dimension's  `itemIdentifiers`
-3. **elements:** one record for each element in an item (attribute or `measureGroup`)
+3. **elements:** one record for each element in an item (an attribute or `measureGroup`)

    The type of this record is one of the following: `IResultAttributeHeaderItem`, `IResultMeasureHeaderItem`, `IResultTotalHeaderItem`.
-See [type definition file](https://github.com/gooddata/gooddata-typings/blob/v2.0.0/src/Execution.ts#L42-L63).
+See the [type definition file](https://github.com/gooddata/gooddata-typings/blob/v2.0.0/src/Execution.ts#L42-L63).

 For example:
 ```js